2022 Bhadohi fire: Investigation

 On October 4, a Special Investigation Team (SIT) was constituted to investigate the incident.

 As per the police investigation, a fire broke out when a halogen light overheated, generating an electric wire to catch fire.
 An FIR was registered against the concerned puja committee, Bal Ekta Club Durga Puja Samiti and organizers, who were found negligent in taking the required safety measures while organizing the event.

 Fundraising

 Financial help is being given to the victims admitted to the hospitals.
 On an appeal of the District Magistrate of Bhadohi district, public representatives, officers, employees and individuals provided financial aid of more than ₹10 lakh rupees through Red Cross Society.
 Bhadohi MLA Zahid Beg contributed five lakhs from the MLA fund.
 On the other hand, MLA from Aurai Dinanath Bhaskar has given ₹ 1 lakh from his salary.

 As of October 13, 2022, the district administration of Bhadohi collected donations of over ₹30 Lakh rupees through fundraising.

 Response

 The Chief Minister of Uttar Pradesh state Yogi Adityanath expressed his condolences over the loss of life.
-DM Bhadohi Gaurang Rathi and Superintendent of Police Dr. Anil Kumar expressed condolences to the deceased.
+DM Bhadohi Gaurang Rathi and Superintendent of Police Anil Kumar expressed condolences to the deceased.